emilyvertosick/Statistics-Course/docs/09-answers.md

 A real-life decision you could take away from this is that every additional mile you run in training would be predicted to cut about 1.5 minutes from your marathon time: add a couple of extra five mile runs per week and you’ll shave a quarter of an hour off your time.

 A couple of thoughts.
-First, you will note that I didn’t remove weight from the model (that is, use a step wise approach) then report the coefficients and p values for the new model (by typing `lm(rt ~ age + sex + tr, data = lesson5a)`).
+First, you will note that I didn’t remove weight from the model (that is, use a step wise approach) then report the coefficients and p-values for the new model (by typing `lm(rt ~ age + sex + tr, data = lesson5a)`).

 Second, race time is not normally distributed and the textbooks would have us believe that this invalidates a regression analysis.
 Let’s try: